VAD37/unity-jenkinsfile/README.md

 # Unity Jenkinsfile

+Note: Currently this project is used for internal-team at my work place.
+There might some missing doc and setup not included and project is in development.

+Although it is ready to run with any random project.
+Work for both building simple Android and fastlane build for iOS.
+Just drag these files in and it will run on your Jenkins Server.

-Multi-branch Jenkinsfile and python script for automated **Android** build Production: Install Unity -> Build Unity -> Send Slack notification.
+Multi-branch Jenkinsfile and python script for automated **Android** build Production: Install Unity -> Build Unity --> Push to internal Google Play -> Send Slack notification.

 Made specifically for Windows Standalone Server.
 (Meaning no special install and setup for server.
 Just install jenkins setup some system variables and it will ready to go)